Twicecoaster: Lane 1: Background and release

 In celebration of Twice's first anniversary since debut, the group unveiled the EP's seventh track "One in a Million", the song they dedicated to fans, through a live broadcast on Naver V Live titled Twice 1st Anniversary V on October 20 at 22:30 KST.
 On the same day, they uploaded the first music video teaser for "TT", depicting a Halloween-themed concept and featuring two children entering and exploring a gloomy mansion for trick-or-treat.
 This was followed by a second teaser clip uploaded on October 21, which featured the members greeting the children while also revealing a part of the song's opening verse and its choreography.
 On October 22, the group released pastel-toned individual teaser photos for each member.
 It was also revealed that the physical album has nine random CD covers featuring the each member of the group.
-The following day, Twice released a highlight medley featuring audio snippets for all the songs in the EP alongside a series of choreography teasers which illustrate the dance moves of each member, for their title track “TT,” in characterized diagrams.
+The following day, Twice released a highlight medley featuring audio snippets for all the songs in the EP alongside a series of choreography teasers which illustrate the dance moves of each member, for "TT", in characterized diagrams.

 The album was officially released on October 24 at 12AM KST.
 It was also released as a digital download on various music portals.